nechayut/miniproject04/README.md

-# miniproject03 : build Regression ML
+# Regression ML
+In this project, we will build a regression machine learning model to predict house prices using the Boston Housing dataset, utilizing regression, glmnet, and K-nearest neighbors models.